 The next morning I went into town myself to pick up our produce.
 During my walk into town, I met three men about my age who were poking around the path.
 They asked if I wanted coconuts – YES!
 One man climbed up a tree and cut down four coconuts, which they swiftly chopped open.
 One of them asked if I wanted a straw…and he made one out of a papaya stem!

 The day before Tui had mentioned that the school has wifi.
-I enquire and was able to pay $10 to use the internet, which is satellite based.
-I was impressed with the speed and was able to check in on things.
-I got a text from my parents that our storage unit had not taken on any water during Harvey, so that was good!
+I enquired and was able to pay $10 to use the internet, which is satellite based.
+I was impressed with the speed.

 Tui offered to help me carry my goods back, and we walked and talked the whole way back.
 He stopped to show me the women weaving floor mats with skillful and quick fingers.
 The men were building a base for a new water tank, hauling stones and logs around.
 Tui told me that one of the village women married an American and they have funded a public works project in Fulaga to get every household a flushing toilet.
 They only have two houses left to go.

-We also talked about the nature.
+We also talked about the nature around Fulaga.
 Tui showed me a path that takes you up to the highest point of Fulaga.
-He showed me an edible wild cabbage plant, and explained how they do controlled burns of the vegetation and the first plants that grow back are the edible ones – papaya trees and wild cabbage.
+He showed me an edible wild cabbage plant and explained how they do controlled burns of the vegetation and the first plants that grow back are the edible ones – papaya trees and wild cabbage.

 It had been a cloudy day, so we stayed put for another night.
 The next morning, Qi called to ask if we wanted to go snorkel the pass with them – a BIG yes.
 We moved our boats over to the north side of the sand spit, joining Pilgrim and Anahata.
 The four of us loaded into Little Dipper and took off for one of the best snorkels we’ve ever done.
 The water clarity and the amount of coral and fish were amazing, even though it was pretty cloudy out.

 The clouds came and went throughout the day, and the wind picked up.
 I did brave the wind and paddled to shore to walk around.
-Nothing too terribly exciting to report, I wanted to paddle more but was worried about getting blown away.
+Nothing too terribly exciting to report.
+I wanted to paddle more but was worried that the wind would blow me away.
 Thursday was sunny but still had high winds.
 We stayed put, enjoying the view from inside and listening to the wind whip around us.